 ININ 5007.
 COMPLEX SYSTEMS MODELING AND SYSTEM DYNAMICS.
 Three credit hours.
 Two hours of lecture and two hours of laboratory per week.
-Prerequisites: ININ 4021 or ININ 4150.
+Prerequisites: ININ 4021 or ININ 4150 or authorization of the Director of the Department.

-Introduction to modeling of system dynamics for the analysis of business decisions with a focus on industrial, service and public policy applications, particularly those decisions forced by structural changes, policies and strategies that affect how the system behaves.
+Introduction to modeling of system dynamics for the analysis of business decisions with a focus on industrial, service and public policy applications, particularly those decisions forced by structural changes , policies and strategies that affect how the system behaves.
 Includes the conceptual tools to understand the structure and dynamics of complex systems.

 ININ 5009.
 LEAN SIX SIGMA METHODOLOGY.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: ININ 4078 and (ININ 4039 or ININ 4155).
+Prerequisites: (ININ 4078 and (ININ 4039 or ININ 4155)) or authorization of the Director of the Department.